 - IT Specialist – The incumbent serves as a technical expert with substantial responsibility for providing end-user support and assistance on automated information technology systems and specialized law enforcement applications residing within Automated Criminal Investigation.
 The incumbent may be responsible for planning and coordinating Hotline work operations, directing the work assignments of Hotline Staff members, and providing customer service and support to CI’s user-community.

 CI is invested in the development and maintenance of its Professional Staff community, and the roles listed above are just a portion of the career pathways available to qualified applicants.
-If you are interested in helping IRS Criminal Investigation accomplish its law enforcement mission, please review these opportunities, look here in the Careers section of our website or select USAJobs.gov for potential openings, and reach out to CI’s Professional Staff Advocates with any further questions to THEADVOCATES@ci.irs.gov.
+If you are interested in helping IRS Criminal Investigation accomplish its law enforcement mission, please review these opportunities in the Careers section of our website or select USAJobs.gov for potential openings.
+You can reach out to CI’s Professional Staff Advocates with any further career-related questions at THEADVOCATES@ci.irs.gov.